davidpfahler/react-ml-app/README.md

 # react-ml-app

-This pet project of mine serves as an end-to-end example of how to create a privacy-first machine learning application that run in the browser.
-It demonstratetes how to train a model in fastai or PyTorch, export it to the ONNX interface format and run it in the browser using onnx.js inside a react app.
+This pet project of mine serves as an end-to-end example of how to create a privacy-first machine learning application that runs in the browser.
+It demonstratetes how to train a PyTorch model with fastai, export it to ONNX format and run it in the browser using onnx.js inside a react app.

 ## Goal